rapidcow/rapidcow.github.io/index.md

 ## my site

-**this website will be changed soon.** for now though you can head over to [my personal website](https://yizz.me) or the [About](/about) page here.
+**this website will be migrated soon from github.io.** for now though you can head over to [my personal website](https://yizz.me) or the [About](/about.html) page here.

 or read about my updates at Mastodon idk
-(i still care about this domain unlike whoever owns rapidcow.com and is blatantly desperate to sell it smh)
+(i still care about this domain unlike the owner of rapidcow.com throwing it in Dan.com and GoDaddy's hand smh)

 hihi i'm [rapidcow][gh]! i also go by yizheng but it's fine if you just call me rapid :)